Skip to main content

 How to shop for a jumbo loan

 Be sure to research multiple lenders to compare factors including loan requirements and interest rates.
 You’ll also want to examine the loan terms that are offered to ensure you find a lender that fits your needs and timeline.
-It’s typically a good idea to get mortgage pre- approval or apply to at least three lenders to receive multiple loan estimates so you can be sure you are ready to buy when it’s time for closing.
+It's generally recommended to get mortgage pre-approval or apply to several lenders to receive multiple Loan Estimates so you can be sure you are ready to buy when it’s time for closing.

 Is a jumbo loan right for you?

 If you are in the market for a bigger home, you might also be in the market for a jumbo mortgage.
 So, as you conduct your home search, keep an eye on current jumbo loan limits as they can change annually.
-Talking to a jumbo loan expert can help you decide if you should go big with your mortgage in order to go home.
+Talking to a home loan expert could help you make the right decision for your financial situation.

 Explore more